naomibschwartz/naomibschwartz.github.io/content/authors/naomi-schwartz/_index.md

   - Principal Investigator
 ---

-Broadly, my research focuses on the relationships between climate, disturbance, and vegetation and how they are influenced by human activities in tropical biomes.
-I’m interested in how we can use remote sensing and other geospatial approaches to better understand ecosystems at landscape to regional scales.
-I also think a lot about tropical second growth forests, and the ecological and social factors that will influence how much they help us with climate change mitigation.
-Originally from the east coast, I’ve quickly adjusted to BC life, where I love spending time outdoors with my dog, Lemmy.
+Broadly, Dr. Schwartz's research focuses on the relationships between climate, disturbance, and vegetation and how they are influenced by human activities in tropical biomes.
+She's interested in how we can use remote sensing and other geospatial approaches to better understand ecosystems at landscape to regional scales.
+She also think a lot about tropical second growth forests, and the ecological and social factors that will influence how much they help us with climate change mitigation.
+Originally from the east coast, she has quickly adjusted to BC life, where she loves spending time outdoors with her dog, Lemmy.